Leveraging Symmetry in RL-based Legged Locomotion Control: Results

 \subsection{Stand Turning task}

-In this bipedal locomotion task, we explore how incorporating symmetry may help in the case of motion symmetry.
-Qualitatively, the \gls{PPO} policy repeatedly develops a staggered gait characterized by positioning one foot ahead of the other to maintain balance; specifically, in three runs, the right foot was placed forward in two instances and backward in one.
-This gait results in significant shaking of the body, especially in body's pitch, thereby hindering symmetric behaviors between left and right turns, as shown in Fig. \ref{fig:stand-dance}.
-Also due to this shaky gait, \gls{PPO} cannot be transferred successfully in real-world experiments.
+Besides loco-manipulation, we examine how symmetry helps if the task involves bipedal locomotion only.
+Qualitatively, the \gls{PPO} policy repeatedly develops a staggered gait with one foot positioned ahead of the other to maintain balance.
+This gait results in significant jittering and hinders symmetric behaviors between left and right turns, as shown in Fig. \ref{fig:stand-dance}.
+Furthermore, even though the reward function explicitly encourages symmetry, \gls{PPO} fails to transfer on hardware unless the reward terms are carefully tuned to generate a relatively symmetric gait.
 Conversely, symmetry-incorporated policies exhibit both symmetric gaits and more importantly symmetric turning trajectories in the task level (Fig. \ref{fig:stand-dance}).

 To measure the optimality of the policies, we gauge the error between the robot's commanded and actual headings.
 Additionally, we include the \gls{cot} to evaluate the energy efficiency of the controller.
 Here, we calculate \gls{cot} as $\frac{\sum_t\sum_{\text{12 actuators}}[\tau \dot{\theta}]^{+}}{\sum_t |v|}$, where $\tau$ is joint torque, $\dot{\theta}$ is joint angular velocity, and $v$ is the horizontal velocity of the robot base at each simulation timestep.
 We observe that \gls{PPOsymm} achieves both lower tracking error and \gls{cot} compared to other variants.
 This indicates the relative optimality induced by the hard equivariance constraint.
 In comparison, \gls{PPOaug} achieves lower tracking error and error SI but higher \gls{cot} than PPO, indicating that the behavior is similarly symmetric but less optimal compared to \gls{PPOsymm}.